 - Fiscal Officers to manage post-award administration

-- Handouts and exhibits at our annual Scientific Sessions and various other conferences
+- Handouts and exhibits at AHA and other organizations’ conferences

 - Notices in association and professional journals

-- Promotion by affiliates and by word of mouth
+- Promotion by regional office staff and volunteers and by word of mouth

 - Monthly publication of the Research Insider

-Interested researchers should first review policies governing all AHA research awards and program descriptions for eligibility requirements and restrictions.
+Interested researchers should first review policies governing all AHA research awards and program descriptions for eligibility re

-To be considered, a research project must be structured according to the scientific method.
-This implies that the researcher has formed a hypothesis and developed methods to test the hypothesis.
-It further implies that the researcher will acquire evidence to support or reject the hypothesis and publish the results.
+To be considered, a research proposal must be structured according to the scientific method.
+This implies that the principal investigator has formed a hypothesis and developed methods to test the hypothesis.
+It further implies that the investigator will acquire evidence to support or reject the hypothesis and publish the results.

-Committee members who have a conflict of interest, such as those who have a professional or personal relationship with an applicant or those who work at the same institution
+When a committee member has a conflict of interest, such as a professional or personal relationship with an applicant or those who work at the same institution

 The AHA Research Committee approves funding allocations.
 After proposals are reviewed and scored, rank-ordered lists from each study section are inter-digitated into one rank-ordered list.
-The Funding Subcommittee of the AHA Research Committee allocates funds across the various programs to achieve the committee’s pre-determined goals for balancing the available funds.
-Applications are funded according to their rank order to ensure that the most promising and meritorious are supported.
-All award recommendations of the research committees are subject to approval by the appropriate affiliate or national board of directors.
+The Funding Subcommittee of the AHA Research Committee allocates funds across the various programs to achieve the Association’s pre-determined goals for balancing available funds.
+Proposals are funded according to their rank order to ensure that the most promising and meritorious are supported.

-Awardees who receive funding for the same project from another source (such as the National Institutes of Health) must choose between that award and the American Heart Association award.
+Awardees who receive overlapping funding for the same project from another source (such as the National Institutes of Health) must choose between awards.

-The American Heart Association staff and research committee volunteers monitor the progress of awards, which may last one to five years, depending on the program.
-This management includes responding to requests for changes to the project, such as re-budgeting project personnel changes.
+American Heart Association awards staff, in consultation with research volunteers, monitor the award progress, which may last one to five years, depending on the program.
+They process change requests, such as re-budgeting project personnel changes.
 Each year the principal investigator submits a report of scientific progress.
 The institution’s fiscal officer submits an expenditures report documenting how the association’s funding was spent.
 Expenditure reports are audited by AHA staff.

-During the period for which the award is funded, the investigator conducts research according to the plan outlined in the research application.
-The researcher usually publishes articles in scientific journals or makes presentations at scientific meetings describing the results of his or her research.
+During the period for which the award is funded, the investigator conducts research according to the plan outlined in the research proposal.
+The awardee usually publishes articles in scientific journals or makes presentations at scientific meetings describing the results of the research.